 Game Asset Properties

-In addition to the standard properties, XNA Game Studio Express content files have additional custom properties: Asset Name, Content Importer, Content Processor, and XNA Framework Content.
+In addition to the standard properties, XNA Game Studio content files have additional custom properties: Asset Name, Content Importer, and Content Processor.

 The name of the managed object, generated by the Content Pipeline from the game asset.
 This name is used at run time to load the managed asset, using the ContentManager.Load method.
 The default name is the original file name without the file extension.

 The name of the importer for the related game asset.
-The list contains both local importers and standard importers provided by XNA Game Studio Express.
+The list contains both custom importers referenced by the content project and standard importers provided by XNA Game Studio.